sconstantinides/where_are_you/README.md

 ## Limits

 IP-API.com will automatically ban IP addresses with over 240 requests per minute.
 Email contact@ip-api.com to unban your IP address.

-## Comments

-Please send any questions or suggestions to sconstantinides@gmail.com